Military, Police, and FireFighter National Powerlifting Championship

 Staff Sgt.
-Benjamin Le, a member of the 149th Fighter Wing's Fatality Search and Recovery Team, performs a lift at the Military, Police, and FireFighter National Powerlifting Championship in Atlanta, Georgia on March 19th, 2022.
+Benjamin Le, a member of the 149th Fighter Wing's Fatality Search and Recovery Team, poses with colleagues at the Military, Police, and FireFighter National Powerlifting Championship in Atlanta, Georgia on March 19th, 2022.

 |Date Taken: